RodrigoScola/BetterBreakpoints/README.md

 The Better breakpoints will help you have more fine grained control to the breakpoints that you create

-you will be able to
+You will be able to

 -    enable, disable, remove breakpoints per file or workspace